-Bridgegate crimes get New Jersey official 2 years in prison
+Ex-Christie allies sentenced to prison for Bridgegate scandal

 Christie was not charged with a crime in relation to Bridgegate.
 After the defendants were found guilty, he released a statement saying he was "saddened" by the case and repeated once again that he had no knowledge of the plot to close the lanes.

-Still, the scandal tainted what had been one of the most popular governorship's in America and later helped sink Christie's fledgling presidential campaign.
+Still, the scandal tainted what had been one of the most popular governorships in America and later helped sink Christie's fledgling presidential campaign.

 'Time for some traffic problems'